reegiss/ohmy-miner/docs/README.md

 ---

 **Note**: This is a GPU-only miner.
-All CPU mining references in archived documents are obsolete.
+All CPU mining and cuQuantum/cuStateVec references in archived documents are obsolete.